List of legal entity types by country: Poland

 Przedsiębiorstwo ('enterprise') is defined in the Civil Code as an organized complex of material and non-material components designated to perform economic activity.
 Therefore, it is equivalent to company understood as a set of assets organized to do business.

 Działalność gospodarcza ('economic activity') is the closest equivalent of business.
-As of January 2021, there are at least six different definitions of economic activiy, enshrined in the following acts:
+As of January 2021, there are at least six different definitions of economic activity.